SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

     install.bat -r financial_spa -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd start
     ```

-8. Verify that SAP Commerce Cloud is working.
+8. Verify that the SAP Commerce Cloud is working.
 To do this, you can:

     - Display the Admin Console: [https://localhost:9002](https://localhost:9002) or
     - Display the Backoffice: [https://localhost:9002/backoffice](https://localhost:9002/backoffice) (note that starting the Backoffice for the first time can take 15-20 seconds).